Riftr/intelpy/README.md

 #### Install from source

 Download a copy of the repository.
-Install the required packages for your OS (see above.
+Install the required packages for your OS (see above).
 Run Intel.py.

 Note: a setup.py file as well as an (untested) PKGBUILD is available at this time